aymericzip/intlayer/docs/en-GB/packages/react-intlayer/t.md

 ### Inline Translations in Attributes

 The `t` function is particularly useful for inline translations in JSX attributes.
-When localizing attributes like `alt`, `title`, `href`, or `aria-label`, you can use `t` directly within the attribute.
+When localising attributes like `alt`, `title`, `href`, or `aria-label`, you can use `t` directly within the attribute.

 ```jsx
 <button